desihub/qlf/README.md

 host    all             all             127.0.0.1/32            ident

-Now we are need to initialize the postgres database:
+Now we need to initialize the postgres database:

 $ sudo postgresql-setup initdb

-Make postgres enabled by default on the OS by running this command:
+Make postgresql enabled by default on the OS by running this command:

 $ sudo chkconfig postgresql on